gazebosim/sdf_tutorials/specify_pose/proposal.md

 *Use `//pose/@rotation_type`*

-This will help descrease the verbosity; however, it will still make the visual separation between translation and rotation harder to distinguish.
+This will help decrease the verbosity; however, it will still make the visual separation between translation and rotation harder to distinguish.

 This would be a bit "more" backwards-compatible in terms of looking more